-- In the PC adventure game Laura Bow: The Dagger of Amon Rah, the main character Laura and many of the other female characters spend a lot of time talking about how attractive Steve is, from the moment you meet him on.
+- In the PC adventure game Laura Bow: The Dagger of Amon Ra, the main character Laura and many of the other female characters spend a lot of time talking about how attractive Steve is, starting from the moment you meet him.

-- In Mass Effect 3 when a romanced Kaidan returns to the Normandy Shepard's gaze goes to Kaidan's butt.
+- When a romanced Kaidan returns to the Normandy, Shepard's gaze goes to Kaidan's butt.
 Shepard gives a smirk for good measure.

 - There's a moment in The Haunting Of Castle Malloy where this happens off-camera.
 When Nancy calls her girlfriends Bess and George for hints, they pause in talking to her, to savor the sight of a perfect poolside set of washboard abs.

-- The Lizzie Bennet Diaries: Lydia Bennet invokes Wet Sari Scene by spilling a cup over George Wickham's T-shirt and convinces him to take it off.
+- The Lizzie Bennet Diaries: Lydia Bennet invokes Sexy Soaked Shirt by spilling a cup over George Wickham's T-shirt and convinces him to take it off.
 Mr. Fanservice gladly obliges, and both Lydia and Lizzie enjoy his abs.
-He's a swimmer, you know.
+He's a swimmer and is well-built.